TomasHubelbauer/track-maker/readme.md

 Split it into parts and update only the zoom part, the other part being the current coordinates in the CAD coordinate space for now.

-### Clear the current coordinates cell of the status bar when out of the canvas

-Right now the last coordinates remain displayed, but we should empty the cell displaying them when it is not applicable - when the cursor is not within the canvas.

 ### Make the viewport zoom in and out of the point at which the cursor is

 Currently it zooms in and out from the origin, but I think this could be